 9.3 Subject to clause 9.2:

 a) TSA shall not be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, loss of revenue, loss of business or business opportunity, loss or damage to reputation, loss or corruption of data or for any indirect or consequential loss arising under or in connection with the Contract;

 b) TSA’s total liability to the Customer in respect of losses arising under or in connection with:

-- c) subject to sub clause (b) above, TSA’s total liability to the Customer in respect of all losses incurred as a result of any breach of Contract or negligence or breach of statutory duty or from defective products including the TSA Materials supplied by TSA to the Customer in accordance with this Contract shall not exceed £3,000,000.00 (three million pounds); and
+- c) subject to sub clause (b) above, TSA’s total liability to the Customer in respect of all losses incurred as a result of any breach of Contract or negligence or breach of statutory duty or from defective products including the TSA Materials supplied by TSA to the Customer in accordance with this Contract shall not exceed £1,000,000.00 (one million pounds); and

 d) except as set out in these Conditions, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from the Contract.